Roxie-32/laravel-notifications/README.md

     Notification::send($users, new DepositSuccessful($deposit->amount));
 ```

-> Note: The Notifiable trait has already been imported in the User model.
-You can import it in any model you need to send notifications to.
+> Note: The Notifiable trait has already been imported into the User model.
+You can import it into any model you need to send notifications.

 ### Set up the routes

 You will add a new [route](https://laravel.com/docs/8.x/routing) in *routes/web.php*.
-We only need to define one since we have only one endpoint `/deposit`, for users to make a deposit.
+We only need to define one since we have only one endpoint, `/deposit`, for users to make a deposit.

 ```php
     Route::post('/deposit', [App\Http\Controllers\DepositController::class,'deposit'])->name('deposit');